 Male Blue-gray Gnatcatcher with black cap |

 General Description: Blue-gray Gnatcatchers (Polioptila caerulea) are tiny, blue-gray birds with a distinct, round eyering and a thin, pointy beak.
-The top of the tail is black with white outer feathers, and the underside of the tail is white.
+The top of the tail is black with white outer feathers, and the underside of the tail is mostly white.
 Males have an indistinct, black eyebrow line.

 Taxonomy: Passeriformes, Polioptilidae.